Pitfalls of Personal Academic Websites You Want to Avoid

 - get in touch

-Often they don’t account for the associated costs before starting.
+Often professors don’t realize the associated costs before starting.

 Because academics don’t get the awesome payoff, many allow their websites to fail.

-Let’s talk about some of the skills you need to build a website.
+Let’s talk about 3 of the skills you need to build a website.

-Sharing your academic website is a step some people forget
+3. Sharing your personal website is a step some people forget

 - Reaching new audiences